AdobeDocs/experience-manager-screens.en/help/user-guide/asset-level-scheduling.md

 >
 >This AEM Screens functionality is only available if you have installed AEM 6.3 Feature Pack 3 or AEM 6.4 Screens Feature Pack 1.
 >
->To get access to this Feature Pack, you must contact Adobe Support and request access.
+>To get access to this Feature Pack, contact Adobe Support and request access.
 When you have permission, you can download it from Package Share. -->

 ## Overview {#overview}